-DK and JN had extended work visits to the University of Colorado during which aspects of this work were completed, and they thank the Chinese Geological Survey (GZH201200504) for support.
+The authors are grateful to Steve Grand and an anonymous reviewer for insightful comments that improved this paper.
+DK and JN had extended work visits to the University of Colorado during which aspects of this work were completed, and they thank NSFC (41130316) for support.
 We thank all the people who participated in the NECESS Array project for installing/dismantling and servicing the seismic array.
-Aspects of this research was supported by NSF grant EAR-1246925 at the University of Colorado at Boulder.
+Aspects of this research were supported by NSF grant EAR-1246925 at the University of Colorado at Boulder.
 The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata, and/or derived products used in this study.
 IRIS Data Services are funded through the Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) Proposal of the National Science Foundation under Cooperative Agreement EAR-1261681.
 This work utilized the Janus supercomputer, which is supported by the National Science Foundation (award number CNS-0821794), the University of Colorado at Boulder, the University of Colorado Denver and the National Center for Atmospheric Research.
 The Janus supercomputer is operated by the University of Colorado at Boulder.